adlnet/xAPI-Spec/xAPI.md

 ###### Description
-A collection of Statements can be retrieved by performing a query on the "statements" endpoint, see [Statement API](#stmtapi) for details.
+A collection of Statements can be retrieved by performing a query on the "statements" endpoint, see [Statement Resource](#stmtapi) for details.

 ###### Details
-The following table shows the data structure for the results of queries on the Statement API.
+The following table shows the data structure for the results of queries on the Statement Resource.
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>
 	<tr><td>statements</td><td>Array of Statements</td>